peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 Converts this object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
-If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
+If the CBOR object contains CBOR maps, or is a CBOR map, the order in which the keys to the map are written out to the JSON string is undefined unless the map was created using the NewOrderedMap method.
 The example code given in
  <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b>
  can be used to write out certain keys of a CBOR map in a given order to a JSON string.<p> </p><p>The following example (originally written in